The mission that never was

 Instead he went in search of a cigar in his breast pocket as he reluctantly followed the soldiers into the rice paddy.
 It would have set a bad example if they wouldn’t join the regular Vietnamese troopers in the field.

-DeWitt watched the tree lines, anticipating all hell would break loose at any moment.
+DeWitt watched the tree lines, anticipating all hell breaking loose at any moment.
 ‘I sure as hell hope they will charge if someone starts shooting at them.’

 ‘The commies will have scampered by then,’ Van Nihn said.
 ‘They’re not going to face tanks and infantry during daylight hours, that would be pretty unusual.
 Nothing to gain.’